Mampenda/Programming-Languages/Kotlin/VARIANCE.md

     val purchase: (Coin) -> Snack
 }

-class SimpleVendingMachine : VendingMachine {
+// ✅ OK: Money is more general, and Snack.random() is more specific class SimpleVendingMachine : VendingMachine {
     override val purchase: (Money) -> Snack = { Snack.random() }
 }